-If the plan participant was born before 1936 and the distribution includes a capital gain, you can either (a) make the 20% capital gain election in Part II of Form 4972, or (b) treat the capital gain as ordinary income.
+If the distribution includes a capital gain, you can (a) make the 20% capital gain election in Part II of Form 4972 or (b) treat the capital gain as ordinary income.

 Only the taxable amount of distributions resulting from pre-1974 participation qualifies for capital gain treatment.
 The capital gain amount should be shown in Form 1099-R, box 3.
-If there is an amount from Form 1099-R, box 6 (net unrealized appreciation (NUA)), part of it may also qualify for capital gain treatment.
+If there is an amount in Form 1099-R, box 6 (net unrealized appreciation (NUA)), part of it may also qualify for capital gain treatment.
 Use the NUA Worksheet on page 3 to figure the capital gain part of NUA if you make the election to include NUA in your taxable income.